fuchstraumer/fuchstraumer.github.io/_posts/2018-9-2-Shader-Toolchain.md

 }
 // assuming we have some VkDescriptorSetLayout wrapper class, we then just add the bindings: ourDescriptorSetLayout.AddSetLayoutBindings(setBindings[0]);
+// (repeat the above for each descriptor set and set layout we retrieved data for)
 {% endhighlight %}

 Further, by tracking this data at a slightly higher level and between multiple invocations of this "reflection" system, one could get an accurate count of the resources required - so setting up your `VkDescriptorPool` to perfectly match the requirements of the current suite of shaders became nearly trivial!
 It had the effect of reducing code complexity *and* making things much more flexible - effectively, we had incidentally moved to a data-driven design where the "data" was our shaders.
 This data was now affecting the behavior of our code, and our code adapted to the data instead of the other way around (or just a lack of adaptation whatsoever).